choojs/nanorouter/README.md

 will be thrown.
 Results return from the called handler will be returned from this function.

+### `matchedRoute = router.match(route)`
+Matches a route and returns an object.
+The returned object contains the properties `{cb, params, route}`.
+This method does not invoke the callback of a route.
+If no route matches, the route specified in `opts.default` will be returned.
+If no default route matches, an error will be thrown.

 Note that `router()` does not affect browser history.
 If you would like to add or modify history entries when you change routes, you should use [`history.pushState()` and `history.replaceState()`](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries)